INFORMATION ON ASSESSMENT APPEALS

 - You have an appraisal from a certified appraiser with a date of valuation of January 1 of the current year or within 6 months either side of January 1 of that year.

 - You can show that similar properties in the immediate area/neighborhood are valued/assessed lower than you property.
 This is known as the Equity Approach/Basis for an appeal.

 - The burden of providing evidence is the responsibility of the tax payer.

 - You may appeal your assessment on both a market and equity approach.
-Click here for the residential form.
-Click here for the commercial form.
+Click here to access our Helpful Links page that will direct you to the appropriate forms.

 - Go to the County Assessments Department at https://www.mchenrycountyil.gov/county-government/departments-a-i/assessments to learn more and to get the forms necessary for filing an appeal.

 - REMEMBER, YOU ARE FILING AN APPEAL ON YOUR ASSESSED VALUE, NOT YOUR TAXES!
 YOU CAN NOT APPEAL YOUR TAXES THROUGH THE ASSESSOR’S OFFICE.